fwupd/fwupd/plugins/ccgx/README.md

 These devices use the standard USB DeviceInstanceId values, e.g.

  * `USB\VID_17EF&PID_A38F`
+ * `USB\VID_03F0&PID_046B`

+For cyacd firmware device,
  They additionally add other instance IDs which corresponds to the silicon ID, application ID and device mode, e.g.

  * `USB\VID_17EF&PID_A38F&SID_1234`
  * `USB\VID_17EF&PID_A38F&SID_1234&APP_5678`